 ADX indicator GBPUSD

-So let’s take a look at another example.
-GBPUSD have an extremely strong trend, and if you had taken his trade from where the crossover happens, you would be making lots of pips until the next crossover happens.
+Another example is the GBPUSD which has an extremely strong trend direction, and if you had taken this trade from where the crossover happens, you would be making lots of pips until the next crossover happens.

-Of course, the buying pressure in green and the selling pressure in red, and so with all three of these lines on here, you have the other line, telling how strong the trend is and the the green and red lines indicating the direction of the trend, and, as I mentioned earlier when you have the plus di line, the green line crossing above the red di line, that di line that could be used as a buy signal.
+Of course, the buying pressure is in green and the selling pressure is in red, and so with all three of these lines on here, you have the other line, telling you how strong the trend direction is and the green and red lines indicating the trend direction.
+As I mentioned earlier when you have the plus di line, the green line crossing above the red di line, that di line could be used as a buy signal or long signal.

 Have a look at two great opportunities at the EURGBP chart: